 Stress hormones prevent the vagus nerve from turning on the relaxation response.
 If stress is ongoing, then the sympathetic nervous system will remain in overdrive, and communication between the gut and brain will be disrupted.
 The migrating motor complex is partly regulated by motilin, which is initiated by the vagus nerve.
 Therefore, stress will inhibit the migrating motor complex as well.

-Studies show that severe stress or trauma early in life, like childhood abuse, neglect, or loss of the primary caregiver, make the individual highly susceptible to developing functional gut disorders like SIBO or Candida overgrowth later in life.
+Studies show that severe stress or trauma early in life, like childhood abuse, neglect, or loss of the primary caregiver, makes the individual highly susceptible to developing functional gut disorders like SIBO or Candida overgrowth later in life.
 Acute, life-threatening events in adulthood like rape, a car accident, a natural disaster, being present in a war zone, can also significantly increase vulnerability to functional gastrointestinal disorders.
 Both acute life-threatening episodes and early life stress or trauma have the ability to cause permanent and irreversible damage to the stress response system in genetically susceptible people, whereby stress circuits remain in a hypersensitive state, keeping one in a perpetual state of stress, that can lead to functional gut disorders (and mental health issues) later in life.
 High levels of day-to-day stress or chronic stress can lead to or perpetuate the gut disorder and exacerbate symptoms.
 Furthermore, overgrowth of bacteria or any other microbe like Candida is a form of stress and thus can create a vicious circle, where overgrowth causes stress that creates conditions that encourage more overgrowth, which causes more stress and so on and so forth.

 Autonomic nervous system dysfunction that leads to sympathetic dominance can also be caused by a wide variety of other factors like neurotransmitter depletion, hormone imbalance, environmental toxins, too much exercise, electromagnetic fields, physical trauma, and more.